tobek/laminae/notes.md

     + "chaos is the sum of all orders" hakim bey, p41
     + ‎"the architecture of suffocation and paralysis will be *blown up* only by our total celebration of everything---even darkness" hakim bey p42
     + “Chaos comes before all principles of order & entropy, it's neither a god nor a maggot, its idiotic desires encompass & define every possible choreography, all meaningless aethers & phlogistons: its masks are crystallizations of its own facelessness, like clouds. ”
-- “...I remain restless and dissatisfied; what I knot with my right hand, I undo with my left, what my left hand creates, my right fist shatters” ― Günter Grass, The Tin Drum (NND, CGD)
+- “...I remain restless and dissatisfied; what I knot with my right hand, I undo with my left, what my left hand creates, my right fist shatters” ― Günter Grass, The Tin Drum (NND, NGD, CGD)
 - “Mamá sabía ser alegre.
 Mamá sabía ser temerosa.
 Mamá sabía olvidar fácilmente.
 Y, sin embargo tenía buena memoria.
 Mamá me daba con la puerta en la narices, y sin embargo, me admitía en su baño.
 A veces mamá se me perdía, pero su instinto me encontraba.
 Cuando yo rompía vidrios, mamá ponía la masilla.
 A veces se instalaba en el error, aunque a su alrededor hubiera sillas suficientes.
 Aun cuando se encerraba en sí misma, para mí siempre estaba abierta.
 Temía las corrientes de aire y sin embargo no paraba de levantar el viento.
 Gastaba, y no le gustaba pagar impuestos.
 Yo era el revés de su medalla.
 Cuando mamá jugaba corazones ganaba siempre. ” ― Günter Grass, El Tambor De Hojalata (CEC?)
 - Just had a dream where I was a protagonist named Jim.
 Jim knew that after death, part of Jim's patron god would become a copy of Jim, remember being Jim.
 But Jim figured that had nothing to do with him.
 Dead was dead. / Woke up, realized Jim was right and I was Jim's patron god. - https://twitter.com/St_Rev/status/1085079881627643904
 - "A taker likewise is an order taker.
 These are different than market makers and market takers, which make and take markets, but may take or make orders.
 On the AirSwap Network, you may take the role of maker or taker."
 LNP if there is some market element?
 LND somehow?